-The Plan Amendment is critical to our ongoing effort to build stockholder value.
-Equity incentive awards are an important component of our executive and non-executive employees' compensation.
-Our compensation and talent committee and the board of directors believe that we must continue to offer a competitive equity compensation program in order to attract, retain and motivate the talented and qualified employees necessary for our continued growth and success.
+The proposed amendment to the 2018 (the "Plan Amendment") is critical to our ongoing effort to build stockholder value.
+Equity incentive awards are an important component of our executive and non-executive employees' compensation and our compensation and talent committee and the board of directors believe that we must continue to offer a competitive equity compensation program in order to attract, retain and motivate the talented and qualified employees necessary for our continued growth and success.